madtank/nova-act-mcp/README.md

 - **No file uploads**: The browser automation can't upload files from your local system
 - **Limited to web interactions**: Can only interact with elements visible on the webpage
+- **Hover interactions not supported**: The current implementation cannot reliably perform hover-based interactions or extract content that appears on hover
+- **JavaScript alerts not reliably handled**: While alert dialogs visually appear, the agent cannot properly control or interact with them
 - **Some sites may block automation**: Sites with strong anti-bot measures may present challenges
 - **Session timeouts**: Long-running sessions may be terminated by websites